polhenarejos/pico-fido/README.md

 # Pico FIDO
 This project transforms your Raspberry Pi Pico or ESP32 microcontroller into an integrated FIDO Passkey, functioning like a standard USB Passkey for authentication.

+If you are looking for a Fido + OpenPGP, see: https://github.com/polhenarejos/pico-fido2

 ## Features
 Pico FIDO includes the following features: